Jetton processing

 Overview

 TON transactions are irreversible after just one confirmation.
-For clear understanding, the reader should be familiar with the basic principles of asset processing described in this section of our documentation.
-In particular, it is important to be familiar with contracts, wallets, messages and deployment process.
+To clearly understand this process, readers should be familiar with the basic principles of asset processing described in this section of our documentation.
+It is particularly important to understand contracts, wallets](/v3/guidelines/smart-contracts/howto/wallet), messages, and the deployment process.

-For the best user experience, it is suggested to avoid waiting on additional blocks once transactions are finalized on the TON Blockchain.
+For the best user experience, avoid waiting for additional blocks once transactions are finalized on TON Blockchain.
 Read more in the Catchain.pdf.

 Quick jump to the core description of jetton processing:

-TON Blockchain and its underlying ecosystem classifies fungible tokens (FTs) as jettons.
-Because sharding is applied on TON Blockchain, our implementation of fungible tokens is unique when compared to similar blockchain models.
+TON Blockchain and its ecosystem classify fungible tokens (FTs) as jettons.
+Because TON Blockchain applies sharding, its fungible token implementation differs from similar blockchain models.

-In this analysis, we take a deeper dive into the formal standards detailing jetton behavior and metadata.
-A less formal sharding-focused overview of jetton architecture can be found in our anatomy of jettons blog post.
+This analysis provides a deeper look into the formal standards detailing jetton behavior and metadata.
+A less formal, sharding-focused overview of jetton architecture is available in our anatomy of jettons blog post.

-We have also provided specific details discussing our third-party open-source TON Payment Processor (bicycle) which allows users to deposit and withdraw both Toncoin and jettons using a separate deposit address without using a text memo.
+We have also included details about our third-party open-source TON payment processor (bicycle), which allows users to deposit and withdraw both Toncoin and jettons using a separate deposit address without a text memo.

 Standardized tokens on TON are implemented using a set of smart contracts, including: